Gourdon Bay to Bigge Island IMMA

 Sub-criterion C1: Reproductive Areas

 This area is critical to reproduction for this population of humpback whales, with the majority of mating and calving occurring here.
-The occurrence of mating and calving in this area is based on observations of newborn calves, increasing numbers of calves in this area throughout the breeding season and all breeding behaviours (e.g. competitive groups, mother-calf pairs, newborn calves, singing) were observed in this area (Dawbin & Gill, 1991, Jenner et al. 2001, Thums et al. 2018).
+The occurrence of mating and calving in this area is based on observations of newborn calves, increasing numbers of calves in this area throughout the breeding season and all breeding behaviours (e.g. competitive groups, mother-calf pairs, newborn calves, singing) (Dawbin & Gill, 1991, Jenner et al. 2001, Thums et al. 2018).

 Dawbin, W.H. and Gill, P.C.
 1991.
 Humpback whale survey along the west coast of Australia: a comparison of visual and acoustic observations.
 Memoirs of the Queensland Museum 30:255-257.